Bitola: Deboj Bath

-The Deboj Bath is a Turkish bath (hamam).
+The Deboj Bath is an Ottoman Empire-era hamam.
 It is not known when exactly it was constructed.
 At one point, it was heavily damaged, but after repairs it regained its original appearance: a façade with two large domes and several minor ones.

 Bitola today

 Bitola is the economic and industrial center of southwestern North Macedonia.
 Many of the largest companies in the country are based in the city.
 The Pelagonia agricultural combine is the largest producer of food in the country.
 The Streževo water system is the largest in North Macedonia and has the best technological facilities.
 The three thermoelectric power stations of REK Bitola produce nearly 80% of electricity in the state.
 The Frinko refrigerate factory was a leading electrical and metal company.
 Bitola also has significant capacity in the textile and food industries.

 Bitola is also home to thirteen consulates, which gives the city the nickname "the city of consuls."